cse110-sp23-group21/cse110-sp23-group21/admin/meetings/052823-sprint1retrospective.md

 ## General meeting:
 - share what did we do well and what to improve
+- Survey on psychological safety
+- Mad, Sad, Glad about the sprint 1
 - groups assignment for miniapps
 -